About this listing

 If you come by car, you can park at Lidingö (Mor Annas Brygga) We´ll provide you with our parking permit.

-Summertime (Ice free season, mid april-december)
+Summertime (Ice free season, mid april-early january)

 To get to and from the island, easiest is to take the ferry from Ropsten or Mor Annas Brygga.
 Other options are to go with us or our neighbors to Mor Annas Brygga at Lidingö or book a boat taxi with Lotta´s Boat.
-During spring 2015 it might be a bit restricted walking on the island due to a make over of the local water system, But hopefully they will be done in may already.

 The Storholmen ferry goes between Storholmen - Lidingö - Ropsten about 6 times a day.
 Make sure to check the latest timetable because they do change 4 times a year.
 This is the easiest way to get around.